umbraco/UmbracoDocs/13/umbraco-cms/reference/management/services/mediaservice.md

 As an example, if you have an image on disk named `unicorn.jpg` in the images folder of `wwwroot`.
 You can open a new stream for a file on the disk, and then create a new media item for that file in Umbraco:

-Note that you will need to inject the following services:
+Please be aware that you will need to inject the following services:
 * `MediaFileManager _mediaFileManager`
 * `IShortStringHelper _shortStringHelper`
 * `IContentTypeBaseServiceProvider _contentTypeBaseServiceProvider`